Viewability best practices

 Latency is caused from a number of issues, one of which is passbacks.
 The reduction of latency from passbacks increases viewability.
 The elimination of passbacks improves viewability metrics.

-We recommend using this code sample as an implementation guideline, since other forms of implementation might trigger multiple ad requests that don’t lead to a rendered creative in the browser (which will further reduce your viewability metrics).
+We recommend using this code sample as an implementation guideline for Google Publisher Tags, since other forms of implementation might trigger multiple ad requests that don’t lead to a rendered creative in the browser (which will further reduce your viewability metrics).

 - Infinite scroll